patchlevel/event-sourcing-bundle/docs/pages/repository.md

 }
 ```

+!!! note

-> :book: You can find out more about autowire [here](https://symfony.com/doc/current/service_container.html#binding-arguments-by-name-or-type)
+    You can find out more about autowire [here](https://symfony.com/doc/current/service_container.html#binding-arguments-by-name-or-type)